-FHFC determined (as a result of a NOPSE filed against Applicant) that the \$1,000,000 loan from Miami-Dade County included in its original application was not considered a Local Government contribution, because the Application received by Florida Housing reflects a smaller number of three-bedroom units than the application provided to the County.
-According to FHFC, such changes required approval from the Board of County Commissioners.
-As of April 4, 2005, the Board of County Commissioners had not approved such changes.
-The loan commitment received by Applicant from Miami-Dade County is firm, and does not require any further approvals from the Board of County Commissioners of Miami-Dade County.
+FHFC determined (as a result of a NOPSE filed against Applicant) that the \$1,000,000 loan from Miami-Dade County included in its original application was not considered a Local Government contribution, because "the Application received by Florida Housing reflects a smaller number of three-bedroom units and a smaller number of total units than the application provided to the County.
+Such changes require approval from the Board of County Commissioners.
+As of April 4, 2005, the Board of County Commissioners had not approved such changes."
+The loan commitment received by Applicant from Miami-Dade County is firm and does not require any further approvals from the Board of County Commissioners of Miami-Dade County.
 Enclosed please find a copy of a letter mailed by the County Manager for Miami-Dade County to FHFC confirming the foregoing.
 As set forth in such letter, the County's firm commitment to make the \$1,000,000 loan remains in place, and does not require any further approval of the Board of County Commissioners.
 For the foregoing reasons, 5 points should be awarded to Applicant for local government contribution with respect to the \$1,000,000 loan from Miami-Dade County.